 Course Content Creation/Digital Publishing

-The Libraries currently offer a variety of services that support course content creation and publishing from media and maps to text and images.
+The Libraries currently offer a variety of services that support course content creation and publishing.
 We are also exploring more streamlined and integrated solutions for future course support.

 Library Course Pages